 Below is a letter I sent to my high school guys.
 Feel free to copy and paste any parts of it that might be helpful for you to send to your Campaigners groups.

-Also, for any fans of “The Office,” feel free to download this pic to the right.
+Also, for any fans of “The Office,” feel free to download this pic.
 It’s my favorite Zoom virtual background.

 Fun to video chat with y’all last night.
 I know many of you are tired of this quarantine and feel super bored at home and so, after talking to you last night, I thought it might be helpful if I sent you some ideas for how to spend these corona-days.